GeorgeDiNicola/blackjack-game/README.md

 <img src="https://media.giphy.com/media/cnuv9TbEAA8NN4h6c5/giphy.gif" width="576" height="401" />

 # Run the Application Using Docker
-execute the following command in your terminal:
+Execute the following command in your terminal:
 - docker run -it georgedinicola/blackjack-game:v0.0.0

 # How to play Blackjack: